Somewhat Resilient

 Real Estate Sales Agents are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Real estate agents land in the "Somewhat Resilient" category because AI is genuinely changing a meaningful chunk of their daily work — things like writing listing descriptions, answering basic buyer questions, and analyzing market trends are increasingly handled by AI tools, which means agents who don't adapt will find themselves falling behind.
-The good news is that the heart of the job — building trust with clients, negotiating deals, and guiding people through one of the biggest financial decisions of their lives — is still very much a human role that AI can't replicate.
+Real estate sales is labeled "Somewhat Resilient" because AI is already handling a big chunk of the routine work, like writing listing descriptions, generating marketing content, and analyzing market trends, which means the job is genuinely changing rather than staying the same.
+The good news is that the heart of the work, building trust with clients, negotiating deals, and guiding people through one of the biggest financial decisions of their lives, is still very much a human job that AI cannot replicate.

 Learn more about how you can thrive in this position